-- 29. The final Local Government Finance Settlement for 2016/17 confirms a significant reduction in funding for the Council and this trend is forecast to continue based on the indicative allocations outlined over a four year period. - 30.
+- 32. The Provisional Local Government Finance Settlement for 2016/17 confirms a significant reduction in funding for the Council and this trend is forecast to continue based on the indicative allocations outlined over a four year period. - 33.
 The Settlement is a four-year settlement.
 However the figures for 2017-2018 and beyond are part of an 'offer' to any council that chooses to take it up.
 This will be conditional on councils publishing an efficiency plan.
-However, the allocations set out over the 4 year period remain subject to confirmation each year as illustrated by the following extract reproduced from the Government's consultation document on the provisional settlement:
+However, the allocations set out over the 4 year period remain subject to confirmation each year as illustrated by the following extract reproduced from the Government's consultation document: